How to Install Python 3.14 with uv

 Corrections and Improvements

-If you find a problem or have a suggestion to make this page better, please visit the GitHub repository here.
+If you find a problem or have a suggestion to make this page better, please open an issue on GitHub.
 Note that this is not intended for tech support but rather for genuine, broadly applicable improvements to the instructions:

 https://github.com/talkpython/installing-python